 Sky Trek Adventure in Arenal Theme Park

-Depart from the hotel to a private reserve near the north-facing slopes of the Cordillera de Tilarán which offer volcano views, to be enjoyed from an aerial Sky Tram that rises 236 meters in a 1250 meters ride, taking visitors up to a Mirador (lookout point) where starts the Sky Trek zip line circuit.
+After lunch drive to a private reserve near the north-facing slopes of the Cordillera de Tilarán which offer volcano views, to be enjoyed from an aerial Sky Tram that rises 236 meters in a 1250 meters ride, taking visitors up to a Mirador (lookout point) where starts the Sky Trek zip line circuit.
 There are currently ten zip line cables and they range in height from 30 meters to 200 meters and in length from 200 meters to 750 meters.
 Before leaving the main building to start your tour, you will be fitted with all of the necessary safety equipment (harness, helmet, gloves), which the guides will take care to properly adjust.
-Afterwards the guides will deliver a safety speech detailing proper form and the innovative braking system.
-Zipping along nearly two miles (three kilometers) of cables, you will see the rain forest as well as get a panoramic view of the volcano and lake from a whole new perspective
+Afterwards a safety speech detailing proper form and the innovative braking system.
+Zipping along nearly two miles (three kilometers) of cables, you will see the rain forest as well as get a panoramic view of the volcano and lake from a whole new perspective.

-In the morning explore the inner creeks of the Tortuguero National park with your guide.
+In the morning explore the creeks of the Tortuguero National park with your guide.
 Originally intended to protect a major nesting beach of the Atlantic Green sea turtle, Tortuguero National Park now protects 51,870 acres, one of the last large areas of tropical rain forests in Central America.
-Additional boat trips are available at extra cost.
-There will also be time to wander on the deserted beach (swimming is discouraged for safety reasons) where thousands of green sea turtles come to nest from June through October (there are special night excursions available in this season).

 Visit the Sea Turtle Conservancy Visitor Center